pranshu200/Face-Recognition-and-Attendance-monitoring-system/README.md

 # Techniques used:
 1. HOG (Histogram of Oriented Gradients) algorithm for finding faces.<br>
 2. Generate Facial landmarks for faces posing and projected at different angles.<br>
-3. 128 different measurements of a image generated. using these measurements we can define a person, and differentiate between people as well.<br>
+3. 128 different measurements of a image generated. using these measurements we can define a person, and differentiate b/w people as well.<br>
 4. Last step to differentiate them and get names (used linear SVM classifier.)<br>